NSRD-01, Develop and Manufacture an Ergonomically-Sound Glovebox-Glove

-Technical Approach: The approach to develop a new glovebox glove began with an extensive understanding of hand anatomy and anthropometrics, as well as an in-depth literature review of glove development for other industries, such as the National Aeronautics and Space Administration.
-Utilizing this data, along with collaboration with an orthopedic hand surgeon, the new glovebox glove dimensions were determined.
-Next, we developed the ability to input the glove/hand dimension information into a 3D engineering program.
-Last, workers tested the new glove dimensions for validity.
-The new ergonomic glove design has received a patent.
-The final two stages of this project are to bring this new technology to a glove manufacturer for production and, once made, testing the new glove for improved dexterity and comfort at two different DOE sites.
+Project Description and Technical Objective: The project objective is to design and develop a safer and more ergonomically-sound glovebox-glove.
+The team will partner with a manufacturer for large-scale production of the glove that can be integrated into gloveboxes throughout the Department of Energy (DOE) complex.
+The initial approach to the development of a new glovebox-glove began with an extensive understanding of hand anatomy and anthropometrics as well as an in-depth literature review of glove development for other industries such as the National Aeronautics and Space Administration (NASA).
+Utilizing this data along with collaboration with an orthopedic hand surgeon, the new glovebox-glove dimensions were determined.
+Next, the team developed the ability to input the glove/hand dimension information into a 3D-engineering program.
+Finally, workers tested the new glove dimensions for validity and suitability.
+The new ergonomically-sound glove design has received a patent.
+The final two stages of this project are to bring this new technology design to a glove manufacturer for production and, once made, test the new glove for improved dexterity and comfort at two (2) different DOE sites.

-Benefits: This new design will be of great benefit since there are no suitable commercially available options to replace the current Los Alamos National Laboratory (LANL) glovebox glove, whose mold dates back to the 1960s.
-An improved glovebox glove will have three significant benefits: 1) it will reduce the risk of injury, 2) it will improve comfort and productivity for the workers, and 3) it will reduce the risk of glovebox breaches.
-The estimated savings from combination of these three benefits are several million dollars.
+Benefits or Application of the Results to DOE/NNSA Nuclear Facilities: This new design will be of great benefit since there are no suitable, commercially-available options to replace the current Los Alamos National Laboratory (LANL) glovebox glove, whose mold dates back to the 1960’s.
+An improved glovebox glove will have three significant benefits: 1) Reduction of injury risks, 2) Improvement in comfort and productivity of workers, and 3) Reduction of glovebox breaches.
+The estimated savings from the combination of these three (3) benefits are in the several million dollars.

-NSRD-02, In-Place Filter Testing Instrument for Nuclear Material Containers
+NSRD-02, In-Place Filter Testing Instrument for Nuclear Material Testing

-Objective: The objective of this project is to develop a small (portable) desktop instrument to assess operational conditions of nuclear material storage containers without disassembling the containers.
+Project Description and Technical Objective: The objective of this project is to develop a small (portable) desktop instrument to assess operational conditions of nuclear material storage containers without disassembling the containers.
 The instrument would determine if the high-performance filter on the storage container is clogged.
-Additionally, the instrument would determine if the container O-ring seal is air-tight, or if the O-ring seal has failed.
+Additionally, the instrument would determine if the container O-ring seal is air-tight or if the O-ring seal has failed.

-Technical Approach: The project is developing a methodology to simulate failure conditions, procure a set of standard test filters and canisters, and define test criteria that are appropriate to storage canister operations.
-The testing is being conducted on two types of nuclear material storage containers.
-The first is the commonly used Hagan canister with three different sizes tested (5, 8 and 12 quart), and the second is the new SAVY canister being designed for use throughout the DOE complex (only the 5 quart size canister).
+The project is to develop a methodology to simulate failure conditions, procure a set of standard test filters and canisters, and define test criteria that are appropriate to storage canister operations.
+The testing is being conducted on two (2) types of nuclear material storage containers.
+The first type is the commonly-used Hagan canister with three (3) different sizes tested (5, 8, and 12 quart-size canisters), and the second type is the new SAVY canister being designed for use throughout the DOE complex (5 quart-size canister).

-Benefits: The DOE complex will benefit in regard to personnel safety and facility operations if an IPFT (in-place filter test) capability is implemented.
-Filter integrity assessment would indicate whether the filter was plugged or operating within an acceptable performance range.
-A canister could be verified for leak-tightness, either after canister packaging, or by testing the as-found condition.
+Benefits or Application of the Results to DOE/NNSA Nuclear Facilities: The DOE complex will benefit in regards to personnel safety and facility operations if an In-Place-Filter-Test (IPFT) capability is implemented.
+Filter integrity assessment would indicate whether the filter was plugged or operated within an acceptable performance range.
+A canister can be verified for leak-tightness, either after canister packaging, or by testing the as-found condition.
 Additionally, a set of standard filters and a method to define and maintain them would be indispensable for filter integrity assessment.

 NSRD-03, Ceramic HEPA Filters

-Status: The ceramic test stand Technical Working Group (TWG) was established, with members from ICET, LLNL, the NSR&D Program, and the ASME AG-1 Subsection FO writing team.
+Highlights/Status: The ceramic test stand Technical Working Group (TWG) was established, with members from ICET, LLNL, the NSR&D Program, and the ASME AG-1 Subsection FO writing team.
 ICET gave a presentation on the ceramic test stand and its capabilities to the TWG.
-Preliminary tests will be conducted to down-select the seals, gaskets, media, and materials; and the most promising will be tested at full-scale conditions in the HTTU.
-The first Cal Poly student team completed its rapid prototype testing system (Mini-HTTU) for preliminary tests on a large number of material samples.
-The second Cal Poly student team presented its final design for the rapid change out sample chamber and preliminary material selection.
+Preliminary tests will be conducted to down-select the seals, gaskets, media, and materials, and the most promising will be tested at full-scale conditions in the HTTU.

 NSRD-04, Study of HEPA Filter Degradation Due to Aging

-Objective: High efficiency particulate air (HEPA) filters are credited as the final barrier against release of radioactive contamination in nearly every operating US Department of Energy (DOE) and National Nuclear Security Administration (NNSA) nuclear facility.
+Project Description and Technical Objective: High Efficiency Particulate Air (HEPA) filters are credited as the final barrier against release of radioactive contamination in nearly every operating DOE and NNSA nuclear facility.
 Approximately 6000 HEPA filters are purchased each year within the DOE/NNSA complex.
-Each of these filters is tested, inspected, stored in special environmental conditions until needed.
-When needed, they are installed, tested post-installation, in-place leak tested annually, removed, and disposed of through a rigorous procedure designed to ensure integrity of these crucial, yet fragile, components.
+Each of these filters is tested, inspected, and stored in special environmental conditions until needed.
+Upon need, the filters are installed, tested post-installation for in-place leakage, removed, and disposed of through a rigorous procedure designed to ensure integrity of these crucial, yet fragile components.
 Filter aging leads to degradation of tensile strength across the face of filter media pleats.
-The key mechanisms suspected in filter aging are environmental conditions in storage or in use, such as humidity, temperature, oxidation, and pleat flutter.
+The key mechanisms suspected in filter aging are environmental conditions in storage or during use such as humidity, temperature, oxidation, and pleat flutter.
 These issues have been discussed at length without sufficient data to provide definitive conclusions.